Events

 Upcoming Events

-Drop-in Garden Club
+Drop-in Garden Time

 Interested in gardening, but have a busy schedule?
-Join CCUA for Drop-in Garden Club at Columbia’s Agriculture Park (1769 W Ash St) every Tuesday in the Demo Garden!
+Join CCUA for Drop-in Garden Time at Columbia’s Agriculture Park (1769 W Ash St) every Tuesday in the Demo Garden!
 Our staff hosts flexible drop-in gardening that requires no sign-up or commitment so you can drop by when it fits your schedule!
 Stay for the whole time or 10 minutes.
 Get hands-on garden experience and all your garden questions answered.
 We hope to see you there!

 Dig Into Learning!
 Home Garden Irrigation Methods